• Home

 Welcome New Members

-Please welcome these new members to the covenant of fellowship found here at First United Methodist Church. [slideshare id=12587903&doc=welcomenewmembers04-01-12-120418073804-phpapp01] Related posts: Images of a Church Picnic Leadership Development Team Centennial Moment X Staff Parish Relations Team
+Please welcome these new members to the covenant of fellowship found here at First United Methodist Church.
+Related posts: Images of a Church Picnic Leadership Development Team Centennial Moment X Staff Parish Relations Team

 Remember Your Baptism